AlexandruDodita/ZombieTD/documentation_guide.md

     *   Gets references to key HTML elements (menus, sidebar, buttons, dialogs).
     *   Removes the old 'start-wave' button (now handled by automatic timer).
     *   Hides the static 'health-counter' element's parent (health shown via main tower bar).
+    *   Creates a mute button for audio control.
     *   Binds necessary methods to the class instance.
     *   Calls `initEventListeners()`.
+    *   Enhances the upgrade/sell dialog styling.
+*   **`UIManager.createMuteButton()` - Scope:**
+    *   Creates a mute button element if it doesn't exist.
+    *   Styles the button with proper positioning, appearance, and hover effects.
+    *   Adds a click event listener that toggles the game's audio mute state.
+    *   Appends the button to the document body.
+*   **`UIManager.toggleMute()` - Scope:**
+    *   Calls `game.audio.toggleMute()` to toggle the audio mute state.
+    *   Updates the mute button icon to reflect the current state.
+*   **`UIManager.enhanceUpgradeDialog()` - Scope:**
+    *   Styles the upgrade/sell dialog with improved visuals.
+    *   Sets border radius, shadow, background colors, and padding.
+    *   Styles the title, stats section, and buttons for better appearance.
+    *   Differentiates button colors based on their function (sell, upgrade, close).
 *   **`UIManager.initEventListeners()` - Scope:**
     *   Attaches click listeners to various UI elements:
         *   Sidebar toggle button -> `toggleSidebar`